kenchase/dalen-prize-carousel/README.md

 1. Clone the repository into your WordPress plugins directory
 2. Create sample prize posts with ACF fields
 3. Test the carousel functionality
-4. Customize CSS and JavaScript as needed
+4. Customize CSS variables for your design needs

 ## Contributing